-The French American School of Tampa Bay offers a multicultural educational experience through French immersion from Early Childhood through grade 12, instilling in our students a constant curiosity towards foreign languages and the diverse cultures of the world.
-The multicultural approach at FASTB provides students the opportunity to benefit from French and American education systems, combining the approaches of two different and complementary educational methods.
+The French American School of Tampa Bay offers a multicultural educational experience through French immersion from Early Childhood through grade 6, instilling in our students a constant curiosity towards foreign languages and the world’s diverse cultures.
+The multicultural approach at FASTB allows students to benefit from French and American education systems, combining the approaches of two different and complementary educational methods.
 The education is further enhanced by exposure to both cultures.

-The school’s vision is centered upon the fascinating relationship between music and art education and the immersion process of learning a second language.
-Though the national trend is to reduce these components of education, we believe that a strong music and art curriculum lays the foundation for strong mathematical and scientific intelligence.
-All grade levels will be immersed in music and art programs, including Music Theory, the Choral Program and an opportunity for private Suzuki instrumental lessons.
+The school’s vision is centered on the fascinating relationship between music and art education and the immersion process of learning a second language.
+Though the national trend is to reduce these education components, we believe a rich music and art curriculum lays the foundation for strong mathematical and scientific intelligence.
+All grade levels will be immersed in music and art programs, including Music Theory, the Choral Program, Music & Me, and an opportunity for private Suzuki instrumental lessons.

-We believe that it is through play, actions and the search for independence that each child discovers his/her unique path to learning and obtains the necessary tools for development.
+We believe that it is through play, actions, and the search for independence that each child discovers their unique path to learning and obtains the necessary tools for development.
 The children are encouraged to express themselves freely in French and through various art forms, helping them boost their confidence and their knowledge.
-It’s through this commitment to language and culture that we’re able to provide a diverse, mind-opening educational experience in an atmosphere of understanding and discovery.
+Through this commitment to language and culture, we can provide a diverse, mind-opening educational experience in an atmosphere of understanding and discovery.

-The French American School of Tampa Bay (FASTB) offers the possibility of a bilingual education in close partnership with the Mission Laïque Française (MLF) renowned for successfully managing French schools abroad (more than 55,000 students in 41 countries), the French Ministry of Education and its prestigious international network of 400 schools (AEFE / FISNA) and the Association of French Schools in North America (AFSA) which comprises 53 primary, elementary and secondary schools in the United States and Canada, all of which are accredited by the French Ministry of National Education.
+The French American School of Tampa Bay (FASTB) is also accredited “homologué” by AEFE and the French Ministry of Education.
+FASTB offers the possibility of bilingual education in close partnership with the Mission Laïque Française (MLF), renowned for successfully managing French schools abroad (more than 55,000 students in 41 countries), the French Ministry of Education and its prestigious international network of 400 schools (AEFE / FISNA) and the Association of French Schools in North America (AFSA) which comprises 53 primary, elementary and secondary schools in the United States and Canada, all of which are accredited by the French Ministry of National Education.

 Le Conseil d’Ecole, or the School Council, is an important part of our school.
 To reflect the ideas and opinions of the entire school community, the Council is made up of the school Director, all teachers, the Inspecteur de l’Education Nationale (IEN), as well as parent representatives.